 The IB&O was seriously underequipped.
 It had three ancient locomotives.
 One was an old broad gauge rebuilt to standard, another needed major repairs and a third was leased.
 There were 28 flatcars and two boxcars.
 Regular freights were not scheduled because there was no caboose.
 Passengers and mail were carried on mixed trains.

 The line had suffered badly from years of deferred maintenance.
 Probably the only reason why there were no serious accidents was the speed, which was restricted to 15 miles per hour, and the exceptional skill of the crews.

 The line was completed to Bancroft in 1910 where the CNoR established a connection to the Central Ontario Railway (COR), also under their control.
 The IB&O ended there.
 The highly respected COR manager George Collins was placed in charge of both lines.

 The CNoR lasted until 1917 when it was nationalized by the federal government due to financial problems.
 In 1918 it was absorbed into the newly formed Canadian National Railway (CN).

-Not surprisingly the party finally came to an end.
+The party finally came to an end in 1960.
 Following closure of a chipboard factory owned by Domtar, CN pulled the plug.
-In March 1960 the railway was officially abandoned.
+The railway was officially abandoned in March.
 By the end of the year almost all traces of the railway had been removed.

 Today much of the old IBO has been converted to a recreational trail for hiking, snowmobiles and ATVs.